 3) Avoid vigorous use of a washcloth in cleansing.
 When toweling dry, do not rub the skin.
 Blot or pat dry so there is still some moisture left on the skin.

 4) Next apply a moisturizer to the skin.
 The best time to do this is immediately after a bath or shower so that the moisturizer holds in the moisture from the shower.
 Lotions and creams create a barrier that protects your skin against dryness.

 There are several factors to look for in a proper and effective moisturizer.
-It should be formulated to be hypo-allergenic, contain NO perfumes, dyes, mineral oil, petroleum or harsh steroids .
+It should be formulated to be hypo-allergenic, contain NO fragrance, dyes, mineral oil, petroleum or harsh steroids .
 The "right" therapeutic cream for should be formulated to be hypo-allergenic and filled with only the best and healthful ingredients!

 This type of skin treatment will then be suitable for infants, children and adults experiencing dry winter skin problems.

 Vitamins and herbal extracts promote restoration and proper skin tone and health.
 One of the main ingredients should include urea .
 This is a powerful “humectant” and actually unpacks dry, damaged cells 7 layers deep and binds water below the surface of the epidermis, right down to the stratus corneum, which is the skin building layer, allowing your sensitive skin to repair.

 You see, only natural products are designed to truly soothe dry winter skin and bring relief and balance to parched, itchy, red and cracked skin of all types.

 Healthful vitamins and herbal botanicals as well as the super moisturizing ingredient – shea butter - produce fast and highly effective results.
 This combination will also provide a protective barrier on your skin to seal in moisture and prevent your skin from drying out outdoors as well as indoors.